asdf-community/asdf-direnv/CONTRIBUTING.md

 way to share code is to source other bash files outside of `lib/commands`.

-We are not strictly POSIX complaint, not seek to have it as a requirement but our CI test should at least run on Linux and MacOS.
+We are not strictly POSIX complaint, nor seek to have it as a requirement, but we do want things to work on both Linux and MacOS (our CI runs on both OSes).
 When possible, prefer commands and options that work on most platforms.

 Naming is hard, try to name shell functions according to their intention.